 OS-level voice control.
 Infina opens apps, switches apps and tabs, and sends prompts as real Mac actions by voice.
 VoiceInk types text; the rest of the Mac is not its concern.

 A funded team shipping fast.
 VoiceInk is an indie project by a single developer, and honestly, an impressive one.
 But one person is one bus factor, one release pace, and one support inbox.
-Infina has a funded team behind it and ships updates fast, with every 1.x release included in the license.
+Infina has a funded team behind it and ships updates fast, with every release included in the plan.

 The price difference, in context